 As we hit a little past the midway point of April, we hit the halftime point for many track and field programs across the country.

-Let's take a look at what the nation has accomplished over that time in the distance events.
+Let's take a look at what the nation has accomplished over that time in the throwing events.
 Current leaders in each event include:

-Click on the slideshow to view the top 200 times in every distance event this season.
+What will the next two months bring us?
+Click on the slideshow to see the top 200 athletes in each event so far this season.